Malik Jawad Hussain

 Jawad Hussain is a Pakistani politician who has been a member of the National Assembly of Pakistan from August 2018 till January 2023.
 Previously he was a member of the National Assembly from 2008 to 2013.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-39 (Tribal Area-IV) as an independent candidate of in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-39 (Tribal Area-IV) as an independent candidate in the 2008 Pakistani general election.
 He received 21,844 votes and defeated an independent candidate, Gul Karim Khan.

 He joined Pakistan Peoples Party (PPP) in 2013.

-He ran for the seat of the National Assembly from Constituency NA-39 (Tribal Area-IV) as a candidate of PPP in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-39 (Tribal Area-IV) as a candidate of PPP in the 2013 Pakistani general election but was unsuccessful.
 He received 7,547 votes and lost the seat to Ghazi Ghulab Jamal.

-He was re-elected to the National Assembly as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-47 (Tribal Area-VIII) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-47 (Tribal Area-VIII) in the 2018 Pakistani general election.
 He received 11,102 votes and defeated Qasim Gul, a candidate of Jamiat Ulema-e Islam (F).

+On 19 May 2023, he left the PTI due to the 2023 Pakistani protests.
+He later re-joined the Pakistan People's Party (PPP) on 2 June 2023.